ram-sangle/dl-image-classification/README.md

 # Deep Learning Project – Beans Image Classification

-This project is a GPU-accelerated deep learning application that classifies bean plant leaf images into three categories (healthy or two types of disease) using a PyTorch convolutional neural network.
+This project is a GPU-accelerated deep learning application that classifies coffee beans images into three categories (grades 1-3) using a PyTorch convolutional neural network.
-It uses an open-source dataset from Hugging Face (`beans` dataset) and demonstrates effective use of GPU for training a transfer-learning model.
+It uses an open-source dataset from Hugging Face (`coffee-beans` dataset), manually downloaded for ease and demonstrates effective use of GPU for training a transfer-learning model.

 ## Project Structure